Using Queues and Jobs to postpone Tasks in Laravel

 Database:

-Now we are going to open the config/queue.php file and the .env, in which we are going to look for a configuration called QUEUE_CONNECTION
+Now we are going to open the config/queue.php file and the .env file, in which we are going to look for a configuration called QUEUE_CONNECTION

-Which by default is called QUEUE_CONNECTION and has the sync configuration, which if you analyze it a bit you will see that we have several types of connections that we can use, including the database call that is the one we are going to use, therefore configure it at least in the .env file; in my case I'm going to leave it like this in the .env:
+Which by default is called QUEUE_CONNECTION and has the sync configuration, if you analyze it a bit you will see that we have several types of connections that we can use, among them the one called database which is the one we are going to use, therefore configure it at least in the .env file; in my case I'm going to leave it like this in the .env:

-Now the next thing you can ask would be, how can we configure the table in our database?; following the official documentation:
+Now, the next thing you can ask yourself is, how can we configure the table in our database?; following the official documentation:

 Now we are going to create our first Job that we are going to configure with the default queue; for that, we are going to create one using our artisan: